-To register as an individual or for everyone in your household you will need you to visit the surgery to complete a registration form and also show us one of the following:
+To register as an individual or for everyone in your household you will need you to visit the surgery to complete a registration form and provide us with the following information:

 All new patients will also need to complete a new patient health questionnaire giving details of your important past medical history, medication you are on, allergies etc.